Christopher-Braun/MLB_Analysis/README.txt

 Analysis of the 2018 MLB Baseball Season
 1) Multiple Sources are Scraped for Data
+  a) game_list: Scrapes weather and game data.
+Website used is great but errors were found in the data validation process.
+Some of the fixes are the result of limited time and are ugly and inefficient.
 2) Data is Cleaned and Sorted
 3) Various Prediction Algorithms are used to predict runs scored
 4) The affect of weather on runs scored is examined to determine if there are scenarios Vegas undervalues